truera/trulens/docs/trulens/getting_started/dashboard/index.md

     ```

-With the `record` in hand, we can easily add TruLens components to display the evaluation results of the provided record using [trulens_feedback][trulens_eval.streamlit.trulens_feedback].
+With the `record` in hand, we can easily add TruLens components to display the evaluation results of the provided record using [trulens_feedback][trulens.dashboard.streamlit.trulens_feedback].
 This will display the _TruLens_ feedback result clickable pills as the feedback is available.

 !!! example "Display feedback results"

     ```python
-    from trulens_eval import streamlit as trulens_st
+    from trulens.dashboard import streamlit as trulens_st

     if submitted:
         trulens_st.trulens_feedback(record=record)
     ```

-In addition to the feedback results, we can also display the record's trace to help with debugging using [trulens_trace][trulens_eval.streamlit.trulens_trace] from the _TruLens_ streamlit module.
+In addition to the feedback results, we can also display the record's trace to help with debugging using [trulens_trace][trulens.dashboard.streamlit.trulens_trace] from the _TruLens_ streamlit module.

 !!! example "Display the trace"

     ```python
-    from trulens_eval import streamlit as trulens_st
+    from trulens.dashboard import streamlit as trulens_st

     if submitted:
         trulens_st.trulens_trace(record=record)
     ```

-Last, we can also display the TruLens leaderboard using [trulens_leaderboard][trulens_eval.streamlit.trulens_leaderboard] from the _TruLens_ streamlit module to understand the aggregate performance across application versions.
+Last, we can also display the TruLens leaderboard using [trulens_leaderboard][trulens.dashboard.streamlit.trulens_leaderboard] from the _TruLens_ streamlit module to understand the aggregate performance across application versions.

 !!! example "Display the application leaderboard"

     ```python
-    from trulens_eval import streamlit as trulens_st
+    from trulens.dashboard import streamlit as trulens_st

     trulens_st.trulens_leaderboard()
     ```